rubyswolf/MCV/README.md

 ~~Let's find out whether or not he cheated together!~~

 The highest quality I got from a controlled custom example was 0.0312 blocks or about half a minecraft pixel, which is pretty good!
 However, the actual footage is heavily compressed and since a lot of the parkour is in enclosed spaces with few features, the accuracy is likely to be worse.
 This is not enough to determine which jumps were and weren't on the final tick so for the intened application the project has failed.
 However, the tool is still useful for general pose estimation for any voxel based game/system and map recreation.
+It may actually be useful still with the new updates